Heather McGhee: The Sum of Us: What Racism Costs Everyone and How We Can Prosper Together

 In March 2021, her book The Sum of Us: What Racism Costs Everyone and How We Can Prosper Together debuted at #3 on the New York Times best seller list (for non-fiction).
 In it she discusses what she calls "drained-pool politics", symbolized by the wilful shutting down of public swimming pools in the South in response to desegregation mandates.
 She argues that white Americans "have been steeped in the notion of 'zero sum' — that any gains by another group must come at white people's expense."
 She believes "the task ahead, then, is to unwind this idea of a fixed quantity of prosperity and replace it with what I've come to call Solidarity Dividends: gains available to everyone when they unite across racial lines, in the form of higher wages, cleaner air and better-funded schools."

-The Sum of Us Podcast

 In July 2022, McGhee debuted "The Sum of Us Podcast", which expands on her book by the same title.